redwolfsecurity/axibase_dockers/README.md

 #### Variable Substitution

-Environment variable substitution will be performed in each of the imported files.
+Environment variable substitution is performed in each of the imported files.
 Placeholders should have `${ENV.NAME}` format, where `NAME` is the name of the environment variable.

 For example, the launch command declares a variable `NAMESPACE` and the imported `jobs.xml` file contains a corresponding placeholder `${ENV.NAMESPACE}`.